 Getting your licence

-- A provisional licence costs around £50 and you'll need to supply the DVLA with a couple of bits of information like a valid form of ID (such as a passport), your residential address for the last 3 years and your National Insurance number.
+- A provisional licence costs around £50.
+You'll need to supply the DVLA with a valid form of ID (such as a passport), your residential address for the last three years, and your National Insurance number.

-- Applications can be made via the DVLA using a D1 form picked up from your local Post Office or online via the Directgov website.
+- Applications can be made via the DVLA using a D1 form.
+Pick one up from your local post office or online via the Directgov website.

-Whilst practicing your driving with a parent or friend shouldn't be a replacement for professional lessons, it is good practice and any extra time spent toward taking your practical test can be a real help.
+While practising your driving with a parent or friend shouldn't be a replacement for professional lessons, it is genuinely helpful.
+Any extra time spent toward taking your practical test can be a real help.

 The first step is usually to find a local driving school or independent tutor in your area to book some lessons.

-The Directgov website has a handy tool for finding driving schools near you, though it's by no means comprehensive so it might be worth asking friends or relatives if they have any recommendations.
+The Directgov website has a handy tool for finding driving schools near you.
+Although it's by no means comprehensive, so it might be worth asking friends or relatives if they have any recommendations.

 If you do plan to put in some extra practice outside of private lessons, there are a few important points to remember:

-- Anyone you practice with must be aged 21 or over and have had (and still does have) a full driving licence for at least 3 years
+- Anyone you practice with must be aged 21 or over and have had (and still does have) a full driving licence for at least three years.

-- You must be insured to drive the vehicle you'll be practicing in
+- You must be insured to drive the vehicle you'll be practising in.

 The driving test

-The driving test is split into two different sections, one theory based and one practical and although you must pass your theory test before you can book the practical test, you are still able to practice your driving before passing the theory test.
+The driving test is split into two different sections – one theory-based and one practical.
+Although you must pass your theory test before you can book the practical test, you're still able to practice your driving before passing the theory test.